Title IX Summary

 In brief: you can choose to:

-File a formal complaint against your perpetrator, which will trigger an investigation and, potentially, disciplinary action for the person who harassed, assaulted, or abused you, as well as accommodations and remedies (like counseling services, academic tutoring, class changes, or extensions on exams) for you; OR
+File a formal complaint with a Title IX Coordinator at your school against your perpetrator, which will trigger an investigation and, potentially, disciplinary action for the person who harassed, assaulted, or abused you, as well as accommodations and remedies (like counseling services, academic tutoring, class changes, or extensions on exams) for you; OR

 Ask only for particular accommodations and remedies, without needing to make a formal complaint against your perpetrator.

 Regardless of your choice, this is an administrative process that takes place entirely within your school; it does not involve the criminal legal system.
 However, if you are under 18, and experienced certain kinds of violence (e.g., rape, sexual assault, or physical abuse), school officials may be required to disclose your case to the police, which could trigger a criminal (outside of the school) investigation.

 It is possible to file both a Title IX complaint, and a Law Enforcement complaint at the same time.
 An attorney can help to discuss the ramifications of going with both, but there would be no penalty by the school if a survivor opts for both.
 Here is a resource for finding an attorney, if you would like to learn more.

 Colleges, universities, and school districts are required under Title IX to provide survivors with a prompt, adequate, and impartial investigation should they chose to make a report.
 This includes the following (1):